High-dimensional inference for the $\gamma$-ray sky with differentiable programming: Validation using simulated data

 Even the HMC may suffer from some difficulty in fully mapping out the multi-modal posterior.
 Where there is evidence of multi-modality (from the HMC posterior directly, or from substantial discrepancies between the HMC and SVI posteriors), methods such as parallel tempering \cite{PhysRevLett.57.2607,geyer1991markov} can be used to try to map out the full multi-modal structure, which we have implemented in the public pipeline.

 We add that posteriors generated by both the HMC and SVI are well-calibrated in a reduced model without point source components.
 In this case, the dimensionality of the model is reduced, and an exact Poissonian likelihood can be used.
-We present the coverage curve and example posterior distributions in Fig.~\ref{fig:pois-coverage}.
+While we also confirmed that the marginalized coverage is well-calibrated, we present the coverage curve and example posterior constructed with truth $B$ in Fig.~\ref{fig:pois-coverage}; this truth previously exhibited problematic coverage when point source components were included.
 The Poissonian version of the pipeline has been extended and modified to study the morphology of the GCE in a template-independent way using a Gaussian process model for the signal \cite{Ramirez:2024oiw}; those results should not be affected by the overconfidence we have identified in the presence of source populations.